 The ILSR and Mitchell are the first to emphasize why supporting locally owned businesses, such as independent retailers, is a win-win for everyone.
+Groom + Style even offers some benefits, methods, and tips for buying local.
 Below are the top ten reasons, according to the newrules.org website:

 1) Local Character and Prosperity: In an increasing homogenized world, communities that preserve their one-of-a-kind businesses and distinctive character have an economic advantage.

 2) Community Well-being: Locally owned businesses build strong communities by sustaining vibrant town centers, linking neighbors in a web of economic and social relationships, and contributing to local causes.